GES PARTNER EVENTS

 Demand Solutions: Showcasing Latin American and Caribbean innovation and entrepreneurship that improves lives

-Hosted by: Inter-American Development Bank, U.S. Small Business Administrator, Blum Center for Developing Economies
+Inter-American Development Bank, U.S. Small Business Administrator, Blum Center for Developing Economies

 Stanford University.
 Room to be announced, 9:00 AM-3:30 PM